User Guide

 | Azure | Title, Tenant ID, Client ID, Client secret | Used by Azure cloud Segments (Preview). |

-| Title, Project ID, Client email, Private key (or JSON key file) | Used by Google cloud Segments (Preview). |
+| Google Cloud Platform | Title, Project ID, Client email, Private key (or JSON key file) | Used by Google Cloud Platform Segments (Preview). |

 Constraints